Mathias-SantAnna/lotr-collectibles/README.md

 ### Strategy Plane

-To achieve the user's primary goals and stories outlined in the User Stories section, all the functions and features on the tables below are minimum requirements and they are implemented in the website.
+All of the functions and features listed in the tables below are minimal needs for achieving the user's major goals and stories defined in the User Stories section, and they are implemented in the website.
 (On a scale of 1 [least] - 5 [most])

 | Opportunity                                 | Importance | Viability / Feasibility |